Web cache poisoning

 Fundamentally, web cache poisoning involves two phases.
 First, the attacker must work out how to elicit a response from the back-end server that inadvertently contains some kind of dangerous payload.
 Once successful, they need to make sure that their response is cached and subsequently served to the intended victims.

-This technique was popularized by our 2018 research paper on the subject.
-If you're interested in a detailed description of how we were able to exploit web cache poisoning vulnerabilities in the wild, a full write-up is available on our Research page.
+This technique was first popularized by our 2018 research paper, "Practical Web Cache Poisoning", and developed further in 2020 with a second research paper, "Web Cache Entanglement: Novel Pathways to Poisoning".
+If you're interested in a detailed description of how we discovered and exploited these vulnerabilities in the wild, the full write-ups are available on our research page.

 To understand how web cache poisoning vulnerabilities arise, it is important to have a basic understanding of how web caches work.